JJLongoria/aura-helper-CLI/README.md

   - [**metadata\:org\:permissions**](#metadataorgpermissions)

-    Command for get all available User permisions in your org.
+    Command to get all available User permisions in your org.

   - [**metadata\:org\:apex\:executor**](#metadataorgapexexecutor)

-    Command for get all available User permisions in your org.
+    Command to execute an Anonymous Apex script from file against the auth org.

 ---
 ### [**metadata\:org\:list**](#metadataorglist)